reisenberger/architecture-center/docs/guide/architecture-styles/event-driven.md

 # Event-driven architecture

-In an event driven architecture (EDA), application behavior is driven by asynchronous events, using a publish-subscribe (pub-sub) model.
+In an event driven architecture, application behavior is driven by asynchronous events, using a publish-subscribe (pub-sub) model.
 In some systems, such as IoT, events must be ingested at very high volumes.

 ![](./images/event-driven.png)

-At its heart, an EDA consists of event producers and event consumers.
-Producers push events to consumers, through an asynchronous publish/subscribe messaging system.
-There are no point-to-point integrations in this systenm.
-Producers are decoupled from consumers, and consumers are decoupled from each other.
-Message delivery happens in near real time, so consumers can respond immediately to events as they occur.
+At its heart, an event-driven architecture consists of event producers and event consumers.
+Producers generate events, and consumers listen for them.
+Producers are decoupled from consumers &mdash; a producer doesn't know which consumers are listening.
+The events go to all of the consumers, which process them independently from each other.
+(This differs from a [competing consumers][competing-consumers] pattern.)
+Events are delivered in near real time, so consumers can respond immediately to events as they occur.

-This archicture style has several flavors, depending on the volume and velocity of the event data, and the complexity of the processing by the consumers.
+An event driven architecture can use a publish/subscribe ("pub/sub") model, or an event stream model.

+- **Pub/sub**: The messaging infrastructure keeps track of subscriptions.
+When an event is published, it sends the event to each subscriber.
+After an event is received, it cannot be replayed, and new subscribers do not see the event.

+- **Event streaming**: Events are written to a log.
+Events are strictly ordered (within a partition) and durable.
+Clients don't "subscribe" to the stream, instead a client can read from any part of the stream.
+The client is responsible for advancing it's position in the stream.
+That means a client can join at any time, and can replay events.

+On the consumer side, there are some common variations:

 - **Simple event processing**.
 An event immediately triggers an action in the consumer.
 For example, you could use Azure Functions with a Service Bus trigger, so that a function executes whenever a message is published to a Service Bus topic.